zhouzusheng/chromium.bb/README.md

 send this upstream.

 This branch makes it so that list markers are not highlighted when the list item is selected.
-This matches the behavior in Firefox and MS Word.
+This matches the behavior in Firefox and Microsoft Word software.

 ### bugfix/mouseLeaveMousePosition (Zhen Yin)